Ad147/Algorithms-Learning/TheCProgrammingLanguage/tcpl_1introduction.md

 }
 ```

-For a `getline` user, no way to know how long an input line might be, so it checks for verflow;
+For a `getline` user, no way to know how long an input line might be, so it checks for overflow;
 however a `copy` user knows/can find out how big the strings are, so no error checking added.

+1.10 External Variables and Scope
 --------------------------------------------------------------------------------

-### 1.10 External Variables and Scope

 An *external variable* must be *defined*, exactly once, outside of any function, to set storage,
 must also be *declared* in each function that wants to access it, to state the type of the variable.